-John Foy & Associates is an Atlanta personal injury law firm protecting those who have been injured by someone else’s negligence.
-We’ve been in business more than 20 years and have seen the evolution of Distracted Driving.
-Teens were often distracted drivers, even before the proliferation of smart phones.
+Distracted driving is a growing concern on our roads, leading to many accidents each year.
+If you’ve been impacted by such negligence, our Atlanta car accident lawyers are equipped to provide the comprehensive legal support you need.
+We’ve been in business for more than 20 years and have seen the evolution of Distracted Driving.
+Teens were often distracted drivers, even before the proliferation of smartphones.
 But teens and texting have led to more accidents.

 Distracted Driving is defined by the U.S. government’s official website as “any activity that could divert a person’s attention away from the primary task of driving.”
-Using a cellphone, answering a text, putting on makeup, eating and drinking, watching a video, reading maps all add up to distracted driving.
+Using a cell phone, answering a text, putting on makeup, eating and drinking, watching a video, and reading maps all add up to distracted driving.
 The same reports state that 10% of drivers under the age of 20 involved in a fatal crash were distracted.
-But it’s not just teen-agers.
+But it’s not just teenagers.
 Ten percent of parents admit to carrying on extended text conversations while driving.

 There are three types of Distracted Driving: